Delivery Format: Online w/Residency

 Step 5: Current Resume

 Provide a professional resume of employment and accomplishments, including copies of published materials.
 Email to firstname.lastname@example.org using the subject line: SOE Doctoral Application Pieces or fax to 757.352.4725.

-Step 6: Complete Your Admissions Survey
+Step 6: Complete Your Admissions Questionnaire

-Please complete a brief admissions survey based on your professional goals and interests.
+Please complete a brief admissions questionnaire based on your professional goals and interests.
 This should only take a few minutes to complete, but please answer the questions completely and thoughtfully.
 This gives us a better opportunity to get to know you and align your objects with our programs.
-The admissions survey can be found here.
+The admissions questionnaire can be found here.
 Once completed, it will be sent directly to an enrollment counselor who will be in touch with you right away to help complete the rest of your application.

 Step 7: GRE Scores

 Arrange to have official GRE scores (no more than five years old) sent directly to Regent University.
 Regent ETS code: 5135